wlandau/remakeGenerator/TROUBLESHOOTING.md

 # Troubleshooting

-The use of [`remake`](https://github.com/richfitz/remake) and dependent packages is not always obvious.
+The usage of [`remake`](https://github.com/richfitz/remake) and dependent packages is not always obvious.
 For example, to pass a character literal to a command, [use the `I()` function](https://github.com/richfitz/remake/issues/58).
 For example,

 ```r
 commands(my_target = my_function(I("character_literal")))